 Education Code Sections 66700 and 70901 et seq.;

-Title 5 Sections 55002, 55200, 55204, 55208 et seq.;

-Title 5 Sections 55260 et seq.;
+Title 5 Sections 55002.5, 55200 et seq., 55204, 55206, 55208, and 55260 et seq.;

 34 Code of Federal Regulations Part 602.17 (U.S. Department of Education regulations on the Integrity of Federal Student Financial Aid Programs under Title IV of the higher Education Act of 1965, as amended);

-ACCJC Accreditation Standard II.A.1
+ACCJC Accreditation Standard II.A.2

-Definition
+Definitions

 Distance Education: Distance Education means:

-Education that uses one or more of the technologies listed in paragraphs 2(a) through (d) to deliver instruction to students who are separated from the instructor(s) and to support regular and substantive interaction between the students and the instructor(s), either synchronously or asynchronously through the District approved Learning Management System (LMS).
+Education that uses one or more of the technologies listed in paragraphs 2(a) through (d) to deliver instruction to students who are separated from the instructor(s) and to support regular and substantive interaction between the students and the instructor(s), either synchronously or asynchronously through the district-approved Learning Management System (LMS).

-The technologies may include:
+The technologies that may be used to offer distance education include:

 the internet;